 I have a confession to make.
-Many years ago, on my very first visit to Kowloon Walled City Park, I thought it was nothing more than a man-made garden.
-However beautiful it may be, it felt fake and commercial.
-Compared to the streets across, where old buildings and memories of the old Kai Tak Airport remain, Kowloon Walled City Park did not seem to be a place that was worth spending time on.
+Many years ago, I visited Kowloon Walled City Park for the first time and thought it would offered me nothing more than a stroll in a beautiful garden.
+I was not looking forward to the trip, but merely tagging along with my friends.
+Compared to the streets across, where old buildings and memories of Kai Tak Airport remain, Kowloon Walled City Park seemed to be a place without much character.

-I peered over, trying to make sense of what was in front of my eyes.
-So was this the walled city?
-Wasn’t it supposed to be an old Chinese Fort?
+Wasn’t it an old Chinese Fort?
 Why were there tall buildings?
-It was clear that there were big gaps in my understanding of Hong Kong’s history when I could not synchronized the flow of events with my then-knowledge of Hong Kong.
+Undeniably, I could not synchronized the flow of events with my then-knowledge of Hong Kong.
 I was missing a big part of Hong Kong history.
-What was it?
-To make matter worse, it was difficult, if not impossible, for me to visualize how the scenic park today used to be the place where high-rise tenements mushroomed.
+To make matter worse, it was difficult to visualize how the scenic park today used to be the place where high-rise tenements mushroomed.

 The flood of questions left me perplexed.
 I went home hurriedly and did my research online.
 Plenty of articles, images and videos later, I leaned back on my chair and took a deep breath.
 I was in total disbelief.